-Noah Cyrus Pulls Up Her Hoodie To Reveal Skimpy Panties And Nearly-Bare Booty
+Noah Cyrus Pulls Her Hoodie Up Beneath Her Bust To Reveal Skimpy Panties And Nearly Bare Booty

 She tugged the bottom of the hoodie up and tucked it below her breasts, creating an even, cropped hemline that exposed all of her slender midsection and shapely hips.
 She also wore a pair of tiny thong panties that dipped dramatically in the front and were tied in little bows high over both hips, level with her navel.

-Noah’s long, dark hair was pulled into a tight bun at the crown of her head, with the exception of a few face-framing sections pulled out on either side.
+Noah pulled her long dark hair into a tight bun at the crown of her head, leaving a few face-framing sections pulled out on either side.

-Noah grasped an oversized ceramic coffee cup in her right hand, which she held up toward the camera as if toasting the viewer.
-The silhouette of her long, manicured fingernails were illuminated by the diffused sunlight behind her.

 In the subsequent image, Noah turned sideways and appeared to be checking something in the empty oven.
 She stood on one leg and kicked the other out behind her for balance as she leaned forward with her arm extended toward the open door.
-The position put her rounded derriere on full display, and also obscured most of her undies, giving the tempting illusion that she was not wearing anything on the lower half of her body.
+The position put her rounded derrière on full display and obscured most of her undies, giving the tempting illusion that she was not wearing anything on the lower half of her body.

 The final photo showed the often-controversial celebrity back in a standing position and facing the camera head-on.
 She cocked her hips and puffed on a rolled cigarette that she held between her thumb and forefinger.
 A rolling cloud of smoke partially enveloped her face and swirled around her head.